ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ## LLMs, ChatGPT, CoPilot, and others

 ### CoPilot
-Github CoPilot has been used doing the development of this project.
+Github CoPilot has been used during the development of this project.
 It has been a great tool for speeding up development, as it is quicker to read through the code it recommends than to write it.
 Not everything it recommends is usable or as desired, but it can also help when learning a new language or framework to introduce new methods and structure.

 ### ChatGPT
 ChatGPT was used primarily for the three following things.